 An RMD amount is calculated by dividing one’s tax-deferred retirement account balance as of December 31 of the prior year by one’s life expectancy factor.
 Let’s deep dive into what you need to know about how taking required minimum distributions (or RMDs) from your IRA works.

-In this video, Yieldstreet Director of Retirement Services Joe DiDomenico explains why minimum distributions are required, the penalty for missing an RMD, and the rules surrounding inherited RMDs.
+In this video, Joe DiDomenico, Founder of WealthFlex, explains why minimum distributions are required, the penalty for missing an RMD, and the rules surrounding inherited RMDs.